-- Disposal Sites RA to address excavation, transportation, and disposal; - Source Areas RA to address SVE in subsurface soils, ZVI injections at Dunn Field, and implementation of land use controls; and - Off-Depot Groundwater RA to address installation of a PRB, MNA, and LTM.
+- Disposal Sites RA to address excavation, transportation, and disposal; - Source Areas RA to address SVE in subsurface soils, ZVI injections at Dunn Field, and implementation of land use controls; and - Off-Depot Groundwater RA to address installation of a PRB, MNA, and LTM

 The Disposal Sites RA has been completed, as described in the following section.
 Plans for implementation of the remaining RAs have been revised since completion of the ROD.
-The sequencing of the Source Areas RA has been revised with the Fluvial SVE component expedited, and the other components (thermal-enhanced SVE in the loess, ZVI injections and LUCs) to follow.
-The Off Depot remedy selection is under review with alternatives to the ZVI PRB being considered.
-A revised Proposed Plan and an amendment to the ROD will be prepared to document the revision.
+The sequencing of the Source Areas RA has been revised with the Fluvial SVE component expedited, and the other components (thermal-enhanced SVE in the locss, ZVI injections and LUCs) to follow.
+The Off Depot RD is in preparation; air sparging with soil vapor extraction is being proposed to replace the ZVI PRB.
+The Dunn Field ROD will be modified through a Revised Proposed Plan and ROD Amendment.